SYED-RAFI-NAQVI/10hourcodingchallenge/README.md

 # Project

- The project is bulid to chage the low light image into high threshold threshold image whith openCV.
+ The project is bulid to chage the low light image into high threshold image whith openCV.

  Original Image :